imjavierpalma/imjavierpalma/README.md

 I'm Javier Palma a tech enthusiast and an [AWS Certified Cloud Practitioner](https://www.credly.com/earner/earned/badge/9b9062b3-4426-4394-a8f5-2c4041b9eef6) with core expertise in Cloud Computing.
 Additionally, I'm training to be an SRE Engineer focusing on DevOps.

 - 🔭 I’m currently working on building my portfolio, creating projects, and trying to connect with new people.
 - 🌱 I’m currently learning AWS, IaC, Linux, Docker, Terraform, and Kubernetes.
-I'm preparing for my AWS DevOps Professional and Terraform Associate Certifications.
+Also, I'm preparing for my AWS DevOps Professional and Terraform Associate Certifications.
 - 👯 I’m looking to collaborate with developers, designers, and artists around the world.
 - 🤔 I’m looking for help with everything about starting in Tech.
 - 💬 Ask me anything.